 Sneakerwise, Penny had an eventful season.
-He would rock three Nike models that year: the Nike Air Lambaste, the Nike Air Up, and his first unofficial signature shoe, the Nike Air Flight 1.
+He would rock three Nike models that year: the Nike Air Lambaste, the Nike Air Go LWP, the Nike Air Up, and the first unofficial pair of Penny Hardaway shoes, the Nike Air Flight 1.

 Nike Air Flight 1

 That summer, Penny would keep his hot streak alive by winning gold during the 1996 Olympics in Atlanta.
+We also got a weird pair of Penny Hardaway shoes.
 Curiously, during the Olympics, he laced up the Nike Flight Zoom 96 instead of his newly-released signature shoe.

 Nike Flight Zoom 96